A Tribute to My Soul Sister Darlene

 In the 90’s, I had a shaman call me Alice and took me on a journey of shapeshifting.
 I also trained in shamanism and began the healing of my inner child, the Alice within me.

-For many years, my beloved has owned a white rabbit statue.
+For many years, my boyfriend has owned a white rabbit statue.
 As a Christmas present in 2009, he gave me a drawing of a rabbit that he had created.
 Another time, he gave me a rabbit statue.
 I never told him of my Alice fascination but seeing each one leads me deeper down the rabbit hole of my own imagination.

 I credit Walt Disney for waking me up.
 As I awaken to remembering more parts of my cosmic puzzle-self, I am seeing with renewed clarity how everything is connected through consciousness As I expand in my awareness, insights come to me which feel that they were always there.
 I just never looked at them.